 Communication & Sport is a peer-reviewed quarterly that publishes research to foster international scholarly understanding of the nexus of communication and sport.
 C&S publishes research and critical analysis from diverse disciplinary and theoretical perspectives to advance understanding of communication phenomena in the varied contexts through which sport touches individuals, society, and culture.
 C&S examines both communication in sport and the communication of sport by considering sport in light of communication processes, strategies, industries, texts, and reception.
 C&S welcomes studies of sport and media in mass and new media settings, research on sport in interpersonal, group, organizational, and other communication contexts, and analyses of sport rhetoric, discourse, and narratives.
 C&S encourages studies of sport communication and media from broad disciplinary vistas including sport studies/sociology, management, marketing, politics, economics, psychology, philosophy, history, education, kinesiology, health, as well as cultural, policy, urban, gender, sexuality, race, and ability studies.
 C&S is theoretically diverse, and articles featuring qualitative, quantitative, critical, historical, and other methods are equally welcome.

 Communication & Sport publishes research articles and commentary of varying lengths.
 All articles should include an abstract of 100–200 words and 5 key words must also be supplied, placed at the beginning of the article.
-Standard length articles that report on original research or analysis are normally of 5000-7000 words in length, inclusive of references, notes, tables, and figures.
+Manuscripts of more than 8,000 words, inclusive of references, notes, tables, and figures, will not be considered.
 While style and organization may vary according to theoretical and methodological traditions, these research articles normally include (1) an introduction (no heading) that clearly states the purpose and rationale for the article and places its importance in context (2) a review of literature that sets the stage for the investigation and basic approach, (3) a methodological summary that situates and details the approach and frames basic questions or hypotheses, (4) a report of results or analysis of findings, followed by (5) a discussion that emphasizes new and important observations of the study, and (6) a conclusion that considers the study’s limitations and implications for future research.
 Shorter length articles may report on the results of a pilot study, present and analyze a case study, or provide a brief commentary on a methodological, theoretical or ethical issue and are normally of 3000-4000 words in length, inclusive of references, notes, tables, and figures.

 Manuscripts submitted to Communication & Sport must conform to the Publication Manual of the American Psychological Association current edition (see http://www.apastyle.org/) C&S operates a strictly anonymous peer review process for articles.
 In order to ensure anonymity, all material and self-references that identify the author(s) should be removed from the manuscript, and the author name(s) should appear only on a title page in separate stand-alone document.
 Article manuscripts are considered for publication only on the understanding that they are not simultaneously under consideration elsewhere, that they are the original work of the author(s), and that any previous form of publication and current consideration in other languages are disclosed at the time of submission.
 Only electronic files may be submitted.
 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, and XLS.
 LaTeX files are also accepted.
 Further guidance on the preparation of illustrations, pictures and graphs in electronic format may be found in the complete submission guidelines.